 If you are addicted to nicotine, you will likely experience withdrawal symptoms when you try to quit.
 These symptoms can include irritability, mood swings, headaches, cravings, and difficulty concentrating.

 How Can You Overcome A Nicotine Addiction?

 Nicotine addiction is a widespread problem that affects millions of people worldwide.
-It’s not just about smoking cigarettes but also includes chewing tobacco, snuffing and using other forms of nicotine-containing products such as e-cigarettes or vaping.
+It’s not just about smoking cigarettes but also includes chewing tobacco, nicotine pouches and using other nicotine-containing products such as e-cigarettes or vaping.
 The good news is that there are many ways to overcome this habit, and you can start today.

 Here are some tips on how to quit your nicotine addiction: